nsr-ab/nsr.se/wp-content/plugins/wp-nested-pages/readme.txt

 9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

+= 1.6.5.1 =
+* Temporarily rolling back to 1.6.3

+= 1.6.5 =
+* PHP fatal error bug fix

+= 1.6.4 =
+* Text domain updated to wp-nested-pages in compliance with wordpress.org translation requirments
+* Custom columns are now supported.
+Visit Settings > Nested Pages > Post Types to enable and order custom columns for each post type.
+Columns made available through the appropriate WordPress filters are available for selection, along with any taxonomies enabled for the post type.
+* Additional bug fixes in front end redirects that were causing duplicate slugs to be unreliable

 = 1.6.3 =
 * Temporary removal of front end redirects (resolves issue of duplicate slugs being overriden)